timmylindh/CHL/TUTORIAL.md

 The three types of files are:

-- *CHL controller file (.chl extension):* every page of your web application should consist of exactly one CHL controller file.
+- <a name="controllerfile">*CHL controller file (.chl extension):*</a> every page of your web application should consist of exactly one CHL controller file.
 This file is the final executable when you have successfully compiled all of your source files containing the CHL code of the program.
 This is the file which is requested by the clients.
 Of course there is nothing that says you can not split your code into multiple files, but the final executable of all the source files will always be the controller.

-- *CHL view file (recommended extension: .vw, although not required):* every page of your web application should mostly consist of *at least* 1 view file.
+- <a name="viewfile">*CHL view file (recommended extension: .vw, although not required):*</a> every page of your web application should mostly consist of *at least* 1 view file.
 The view files are nothing more than simple HTML files really, with the "small" difference being that they may contain inline CHL code that can be executed by the controller.
 The view file works as the main HTML document for the web page and a controller may only include one view file at a time.

-- *CHL view component file (recommended extension: .vc, again not required):* every page of your web application may consist of a variable number of view component files.
+- <a name="viewcomponentfile">*CHL view component file (recommended extension: .vc, again not required):*</a> every page of your web application may consist of a variable number of view component files.
 These files work as a complement to the main view file, and are often included inside the view files themselves.
 For instance, if you decide you want a fixed header on every page of your application you may put the header HTML code inside a view component file and then include that file in all of the view files.

 ### <a name="structureexamples">Examples</a>